xavierchia/xavierchia.github.io/_posts/2020-07-22-personal-education.md

 permalink: personal-education
 ---

->“The information we consume matters just as much as the food we put in our body.
-It affects our thinking, our behavior, how we understand our place in the world.
-And how we understand others.” — Evan Williams, Co-Founder of Twitter and Medium”

 One area of my life I struggled with for a long time is education.
 I love to learn but what I’ve been doing for a long time was far from systematic.
 I picked books at random.
 I mostly restricted myself to purely passive reading.
 I didn’t interact with other people that are interested in the same topic.